 - Proven Yield Potential.
 Use variety trial information.
-Click here for MSSOY variety selection tool and here for links to the Midsouth states' variety trial information.
+Click here for links to the Midsouth states' variety trial information.
 Click here for links to private company variety trait data, and here for the MSU-ES variety short list. - Maturity Group.
 Select based on desired length of growing season and drought and pest avoidance potential.
 Click here for details.
 Click here for details about SOYMAP and directions for its use to select appropriate MG for a given location and planting date. - Resistance to nematodes and diseases.
 For varietal reaction to pests, click here for Mississippi ratings and here for Arkansas ratings.
-Click here for links to private company data that provide nematode resistance ratings and information for those varieties. - Herbicide tolerance trait (HTT).
+Click here to access private company data that provide pest and nematode resistance ratings and information for their varieties. - Herbicide tolerance trait (HTT).
 Use the myriad herbicide tolerance traits available in varieties to ensure that the largest number of MOA's are used for weed management in soybeans.
 A list of available HTT's follows.

-RR, GT = Roundup Ready, glyphosate-tolerant (tolerant to glyphosate herbicide) RR2 = Roundup Ready 2 (tolerant to glyphosate herbicide) RR2Y = Roundup Ready 2 Yield (tolerant to glyphosate herbicide) RR2X = Roundup Ready 2 Yield Xtend (tolerant to glyphosate and dicamba herbicides)
+RR, GT = Roundup Ready, glyphosate-tolerant (tolerant to glyphosate herbicide) RR2 = Roundup Ready 2 (tolerant to glyphosate herbicide); RR2Y = Roundup Ready 2 Yield (tolerant to glyphosate herbicide);

-(tolerant to glyphosate and dicamba herbicides) LL = Liberty Link (tolerant to glufosinate herbicide) $\frac{\text{STS or SR}}{\text{STS or SR}} = \text{sulfonylurea-tolerant or}$ sulfonylurea-ready [tolerant to sulfonyl-urea (ALS inhibitor) herbicides] $\frac{\text{E3} = \text{Enlist E3}}{\text{E3}} \text{ (tolerant to 2,4-D choline,}$ glyphosate, and glufosinate herbicides)

-CONV = Conventional (no herbicide tolerance)
+RR2X = Roundup Ready 2 Xtend (tolerant to glyphosate and dicamba herbicides);

+LL = Liberty Link (tolerant to glufosinate herbicide);

+STS or SR = sulfonylurea-tolerant or sulfonylurea-ready [tolerant to sulfonyl-urea (ALS inhibitor) herbicides];

+E3 = Enlist E3 (tolerant to 2,4-D choline, glyphosate, and glufosinate herbicides); Click here for information on using these varieties to manage herbicide resistant weeds;

-LL GT27 = tolerant to glufosinate, glyphosate, and isoxaflutole or Alite 27 (the only Group 27 herbicide labeled for application to these varieties).
+LL GT27 = tolerant to glufosinate, glyphosate, and isoxaflutole or Alite 27 (the only Group 27 herbicide labeled for application to these varieties);

-$\underline{XF} = \underline{XtendFlex}$ (tolerant to glyphosate, glufosinate, and dicamba herbicides
+XF = XtendFlex (tolerant to glyphosate, glufosinate, and dicamba herbicides;